qaware/x-forwarded-filter/README.md

 Based on [Springs ForwardedHeaderFilter](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/web/filter/ForwardedHeaderFilter.java) but
  - without Spring dependency -> easily integrable into many projects
  - has toogle to NOT remove the evaluated headers from the request
-   - allows using this filter inside a Proxy to forward/append to these headers to downstram services (e.g. Zuul)
+   - allows using this filter inside a Proxy to forward/append to these headers to downstream services (e.g. Zuul)
  - Selectable processing strategy for `X-Forwarded-Prefix`
    - `PREPEND` the Context-Path of the Application with the (first) value from `X-forwarded-Prefix`
      -  example: